netdata/netdata/docs/dashboards-and-charts/nodes-tab.md

 # Nodes tab

-The nodes tab provides a summarized view of your [War Room](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-war-rooms), allowing you to view quick information per node.
+The nodes tab provides a summarized view of your [Room](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#netdata-cloud-rooms), allowing you to view quick information per node.

 > **Tip**
 >